gmlg99/project-3/README.md

 # Air Quality in New York City

 ## Introduction
-Air quality is a critical factor in public health and urban planning, especially in high-density areas like New York City ((5)).
-This project analyzes air pollution across different boroughs and compares pollutant levels over time ((93)). ​<light>The goal is to visualize trends and provide insights into the impact of air quality</light>​ ((94)).
+Air quality is a critical factor in public health and urban planning, especially in high-density areas like New York City.
+This project analyzes air pollution across different boroughs and compares pollutant levels over time.
+The objective is to compare pollutant concentrations and identify the most polluted areas.

 ## Research Questions
 1. What are the trends in air pollution across NYC boroughs over time?
-2. How do different pollutants compare in terms of concentration and impact?
+2. How do different pollutants compare in terms of concentration?
 3. Which areas in NYC experience the highest levels of pollution?

 ## Data Overview